EDI Systems: The Backbone of Modern B2B Communication

 1. Data Preparation

-The company's internal system generates the data (e.g., a purchase order).
-This data is typically stored in a format specific to the company’s software, such as a CSV file or XML document.
+The company's internal system generates the data (e.g., a purchase order), typically stored in formats such as CSV or XML.

 2. Translation to EDI Format

-The EDI system translates this data into a standard EDI format, such as ANSI X12 or EDIFACT, which both parties have agreed to use.
+The EDI system converts this data into a standardized format like ANSI X12 or EDIFACT.

 3. Transmission

-The EDI system sends the translated document to the recipient's EDI system using secure protocols, such as AS2 (Applicability Statement 2) or FTP (File Transfer Protocol).
+The translated document is sent to the recipient using secure protocols such as AS2 or FTP.

 4. Receipt and Acknowledgment

-Once the recipient's EDI system receives the document, it sends an acknowledgment (such as a 997 Functional Acknowledgment) to confirm successful receipt.
+The recipient's EDI system sends an acknowledgment (e.g., 997 Functional Acknowledgment) to confirm receipt.

 5. Data Integration

-The recipient's EDI system translates the data back into their internal format and integrates it into their business system (e.g., ERP or warehouse management system) for processing.
+The recipient’s EDI system translates the data back into their internal format and integrates it into their ERP or warehouse management system.

 Common Use Cases for EDI Systems